httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 is computed for the HTTP request as defined in {{same-site-requests}}, and the retrieval's type is "HTTP".

-Note: While this spec requires that a single cookie-string be produced, a user agent may consider splitting large request headers within their {{RFC9110}}
-implementation.
-This is due to potential server header length limits (See
-{{server-syntax}}) being exceeded due to servers setting too many large cookies.

 ### Non-HTTP APIs {#non-http}

 The user agent MAY implement "non-HTTP" APIs that can be used to access